-Mr. Stewart Valencia has close to 20 years of criminal trial experience, with over one hundred cases going to verdict with a judge or a jury.
+Mr. Stewart Valencia has over 20 years of criminal trial experience, with over one hundred cases going to verdict with a judge or a jury.
 Mr. Valencia has extensive federal and state complex and serious felony criminal litigation experience in Miami-Dade, Broward, Monroe, and Palm Beach Counties, including homicide, conspiracy to commit crimes, Federal Hobbs Act violations, Federal and State drug trafficking, white collar crimes, burglary, aggravated battery, firearm offenses, felony drug possession, grand theft, dealing in stolen property, felony domestic violence, and felony DUI Manslaughter and serious bodily injury charges .
 Mr. Valencia also has extensive experience in misdemeanor charges, which include all criminal traffic offenses such as DUI, reckless driving, leaving the scene of an accident, as well as other misdemeanors such as possession of Marijuana and/or paraphernalia, simple battery, domestic violence battery, petit theft, and trespass.
 Mr. Valencia is a criminal trial lawyer.
 It is imperative in all criminal cases that the prosecution is aware that you are represented by an experienced criminal trial lawyer who will go to trial and let a jury decide your case.

 The importance of having legal counsel as early as possible during a criminal investigation cannot be overstated.
 Law enforcement officers are specially and specifically trained to investigate crimes and obtain evidence.
 The average citizen often is unaware of the nuances and techniques used and are at a serious disadvantage when dealing with law enforcement without counsel.
 Something that the average citizen may not know is that there are specific legal rights that you may invoke so as not to incriminate yourself.
 A perfect example of this is an individual’s understanding of their right to remain silent and their Miranda warnings.
 Knowing, and more importantly; understanding and invoking these rights are critical in any criminal case.
 These are your Miranda warnings: